Resampling-based multi-resolution false discovery exceedance control: Setting and notation

 For finite samples, permutation methods tend to be reasonably robust to violations of Assumption \ref{assjointd}.
-Robustness of permutation-based multiple testing methods against violations of Assumption \ref{assjointd} is illustrated in \citt{anish}.
-They found in particular that when the tested variables are strongly dependent for the cases but not for the controls, then permutation-based multiple testing methods still tend to be reliable.
-When there was strong heteroscedasticity, then that was potentially more problematic.
-There are however other semiparametric approaches, based on e.g. sign-flipping, that may deal better with such situations, when combined with maxT or the new method \citp{davidson2008wild, winkler2014permutation,hemerik2020robust,desantis2025inference}.
-In particular, \citt{de2025permutation} illustrates how to combine sign-flipping of score contributions with maxT; this method could likewise be combined with the new method.
+Robustness of permutation-based multiple testing methods against violations of Assumption \ref{assjointd} is discussed in \citt{anish}.
+In unbalanced case-control studies, bootstrap tests may provide more reliable performance than permutation tests \citp{pollard2003resampling} Further, certain semiparametric approaches, based on e.g. sign-flipping, that can deal well with heteroscedasticity.
+These approaches can be combined with maxT and likewise with the new method \citp{davidson2008wild, winkler2014permutation,hemerik2020robust,desantis2025inference}.
+In particular, \citt{de2025permutation} illustrates how to combine sign-flipping of score contributions with maxT; combining this sign-flipping approach with the new method is analogous, since the new method requires the same input as maxT.
 Finally, finite-sample and asymptotic robustness of single-hypothesis permutation tests is discussed in e.g. \citt{romano1990behavior, canay2017randomization, kashlak2022asymptotic}.